jonasehrlich/sphinxcontrib-generate-include/docs/index.md

 ## `generate-include` directive

-This directive executes a Python function and includes its output in the documentation, parsed as Markdown, reStructuredText, or literal text.
+This directive executes a Python function from a file and includes its output in the documentation, parsed as Markdown, reStructuredText, or literal text.

 `````{tab-set-code}
    ````md